SupremeRubisco/g4f/README.md

 All goes to [@xtekky](https://github.com/xtekky), I did nothing.

 ## Updates
-Maybe I'll make this more exciting and add other deployments for other services like vercel or glitch
+Maybe I'll make this more exciting and add other deployments for other services like vercel, glitch, or koyeb.